 Income taxes comprise current tax and deferred tax.
 Income taxes are recognized in profit or loss, except when the underlying transaction is recognized in other comprehensive income or in equity, in which case the associated tax effect is recognized in other comprehensive income or in equity.
 Current tax is the tax to be paid or received in respect of the current year, using the tax rates that are determined, or in practice determined, on the balance sheet date.
 Current tax also includes adjustments of current tax attributable to earlier periods.
 Management periodically evaluates claims made in tax returns with respect to situations in which applicable tax regulations are subject to interpretation and, when deemed appropriate, makes provisions for amounts expected to be paid to the tax authorities.
 Deferred tax is calculated according to the balance sheet method, based on temporary differences between the carrying amount and tax bases of assets and liabilities.
-Deferred tax assets relating to deductible temporary differences and loss carryforwards are only recognized to the extent that it is probable they can be utilized.
-The value of deferred tax assets is reduced when it is no longer deemed probable that they can be utilized.
+Deferred tax assets relating to deductible temporary differences and loss carryforwards are only recognized to the extent that it is probable that they can be utilized.